Rob Terry: Independent circuit (2014–2019)

 On 9 August 2014, Terry made his debut for Britannia Wrestling Promotions defeating Babyfaced Pitbull to win the PWI:BWP World Catchweight Championship in Prestatyn, Wales, UK.
 He lost the title later that same day to Marc Morgan.
 On 12 December 2014 at Rock N Wrestle Promotion, Terry was defeated by TJ Rage in Inverness, Highland, Scotland, UK.

 On 5 January 2015, at an event for German Wrestling Promotions, Terry was defeated by Absolute Andy for the GWP World Championship.
 On 25 September 2016, Terry made his debut for Diamond Stars Wrestling in Tokyo, Japan where he and Masakatsu Funaki unsuccessfully challenged The Iron Empire (Rob Conway and Matt Riviera) for the NWA World Tag Team Championships in a two out of three falls match.
 On 23 February 2017, Terry and Kazushi Miyamoto defeated The Iron Empire in Tokyo to become the new NWA World Tag Team Champions. on 17 June 2017 they would lose the titles to The Heatseekers.
-Rob Terry left professional wrestling to pursue his career into bodybuilding.
+Since 2019, Rob Terry quietly retired from wrestling.

 Other media

 On 10 November 2012, Terry, along with several other TNA workers, was featured in an episode of MTV's Made.

+Terry has also featured in Generation Iron: Natty 4 Life documentary series, being highlighted as a natural bodybuilder.